Footpath Feasting: From Pho to Thit Bo Kho in Saigon

-When I first moved to Sydney many years ago, all I knew about Asian food was that there was Chinese (usually Cantonese) and Thai food (the generic stir fry).
-But in Balmain where Lara and I had moved into a terrace house together, and in Glebe where Lara’s uncle lived, I discovered there were many other kinds of Asian cuisines, including Vietnamese.
+You see, when I first moved to Sydney in 1986 all I knew about Asian food was that there was Chinese (usually Cantonese) and Thai food (the generic stir fry kind).
+But in Balmain where Lara and I had moved into a terrace house together, and in Glebe where Lara had lived before that with her uncle, I discovered there were many other kinds of Asian cuisines, including Vietnamese.

 One small restaurant I remember was a place that I recall being called Saigon.
 The pedestrian décor has long faded from memory, but the flavours of gỏi cuốn, often on the menus as ‘Vietnamese spring rolls’ was something special.
-And the dipping sauce that came with it, nước tương ngọt – hoisin sauce, rice vinegar, roasted peanuts, and fresh birds-eye chilli – was a revelation of flavours.
+And the dipping sauce that came with it, nước tương ngọt – hoisin sauce, rice vinegar, roasted peanuts, and fresh birds-eye chillies – was a revelation of flavours.
 It blew my taste buds with its heat and blew my mind with its flavour.

-Noodle soups are myriad in Asian cooking, but there is something special about phở (pronounced like a drawled out ‘fur’).
-Besides the slow cooking of the broth (it’s best done overnight), the addition of charred onions and ginger add depth, with some of the beef flank used to make the stock being served in the final dish, alongside rare strips of beef popped in the bowls at the last minute.
+Noodle soups are myriad in Asian cooking, but there is something special about pho (pronounced like a drawled ‘fur’).
+Besides the slow cooking of the broth (it’s best done overnight), it’s the addition of charred onions and ginger that add depth, and some of the beef flank that is used to make the stock being served in the final dish, alongside rare strips of beef popped in the bowls at the last minute.

-I asked around for the best place to try it and on our last day in Saigon we headed off to a little corner shophouse.
+I asked around for the best place to try the stuff and on our last day in Saigon we headed off to a little corner shophouse.
 While Lara stuck to the phở, I ordered the thịt bò kho.
-(As well as two glasses of the Vietnamese coffee the locals were all sipping with their soups.)
+As well as two glasses of the creamy Vietnamese coffee the locals sip with their soups.